-Use the Edit command on the Edit Output menu to add responses to an output group, and to remove responses from an output group.
+Output Group250 END: COMPLETE Use the Edit command on the Edit Output menu to add responses to an output group, and to remove responses from an output group.
 You can only add 10 responses at a time before you must save your edits by exiting until you reach to the Configure menu.

 Front panel programming only lets you add or remove active and trouble responses, for other response types you must use the configuration utility.
-For more information about response types, see "Before you begin" earlier this chapter.
+For more information about response types, see "Before you begin" at the beginning of this chapter.